Anjan Bista: Jhapa FC

-Fortis FC
+Fortis

-On 8 March 2024, it was told that Bista joined Bangladesh Premier League club Fortis FC.
+On 8 March 2024, it was told that Bista joined Bangladesh Premier League club Fortis.
 However, he was sidelined for a couple of weeks when playing for Nepal in 2026 FIFA World Cup qualification – AFC second round.
 Eventually, the Bangladeshi club terminated his contract as he was set to miss most of the remaining matches of that season.

+Brothers Union

+In 2025, he joined Brothers Union for the 2025–26 Bangladesh Football League.

 International career

 U-17 career

 During the 2014 AFC U-16 Championship qualification Bista scored in a 2–0 victory over Bahrain, ending a six-year-long winning drought for the Nepali u-17 side.
 In the next game Bista scored the equalizing goal as Nepal came from 2–0 down to tie Iraq 2–2.
 Playing in the 2014 AFC U-16 Championship Bista started as Nepal scored a late equalizer to tie the match 1–1 against defending champions Uzbekistan.
 Bista was excellent in the next game against Kuwait, it was his early pressure that forced an own goal in the third minute, as well as it was Bista who was fouled in the box for the captain Bimal Magar to score the winning penalty.